xlowxlow/sc-claude-code-files/updated_reading_notes/L1_notes.md

 ## Prompts and Summaries of Lessons

-You can find the prompts used in each lesson and a summary of Claude Code features in the optional reading item at the end of the course.
+You can find the prompts used in each lesson and a summary of Claude Code features in the optional reading item at the end of the course (Prompts & Summaries of Lessons).
 You can also find them in this [repo](https://github.com/https-deeplearning-ai/sc-claude-code-files/tree/main/reading_notes).

-## Claude Code Costs
+## Claude Code Cost

 If you'd like to install Claude Code to try the lessons:
 - you can use the Pro or Max [subscription](https://www.anthropic.com/claude-code#:~:text=Pro,Sign%20up).
 The pro subscription is enough for the lessons' activities.